evok1/iMacro-Tumblr-Twitter/README.md

 ## Disclaimer

-You can be ban by mass following on Twitter.
+You can get your Twitter account banned if you do too much mass following.
 Be aware.

 ## Warning